-- 30.4 No refuelling is permitted during any qualifying practice session, the race or at any time prior to the completion of post-qualifying or post-race scrutineering.
-Refuelling in the pits is only permitted using equipment complying with FIA safety regulations and all fuel attendants must wear flameproof overalls, gloves, balaclavas and footwear. - 30.5 Refuelling, or removal of fuel, is only allowed via self-sealing dry-break connectors and may only be carried out in the paddock or in the pit lane.
-The driver may remain inside the car throughout refuelling but the engine must be stopped. - 30.6 Each competitor must ensure that an assistant equipped with a suitable fire extinguisher of adequate capacity is beside the car throughout all refuelling operations. - 30.7 Fuel samples will be taken during the Event as follows : - a) During every Event a reference sample will be taken at random from the stock of the designated fuel supplier.
+Refuelling in the pits is only permitted using equipment complying with FIA safety regulations.

+- 30.6 Refuelling, or removal of fuel, is only allowed via self-sealing dry-break connectors and may only be carried out in the paddock or in the pit lane.
+The driver may remain inside the car throughout refuelling but the engine must be stopped. - 30.7 Fuel samples will be taken during the Event as follows: - a) During every Event a reference sample will be taken at random from the stock of the designated fuel supplier.
 Gas and fuel-tight locking containers will be used for the fuel samples.

-Three samples will be placed into labelled containers, they will then be sealed and delivered as follows :
+Three samples will be placed into labelled containers, they will then be sealed and delivered as follows: